MailTape/MailTape-v1/_posts/2017-04-30-Alexander-Hawkins.md

 # Mailtape's selection

 + ## Alexander Hawkins - [K]now
-_Sanjay_: **"**Alexander is becoming pretty prolific at the moment.
+_Sanjay_: **"**Alexander is pretty prolific at the moment.
 As well as a recent release with [Chicago/London Underground](http://cuneiformrecords.com/bandshtml/chicagolondonunderground.html) on Cuneiform Records, this track is from his forthcoming ensemble album to be released in June.
-Joyously invoking some great improvisors of the past in Thelonious Monk, Elmo Hope and Steve Lacy, this is a beautiful meandering piece with delicate cymbal-edge sounds, glistening piano chords and bass clarinet sighs whirling around some spoken word.**"**
+Joyously reminiscent of some of the great improvisors of the past – Thelonious Monk, Elmo Hope and Steve Lacy – this is a beautiful meandering piece with delicate cymbal-edge sounds, glistening piano chords and bass clarinet sighs whirling around some spoken word.**"**

 + ## Muhal Richard Abrams - Expression 1
 _Sanjay_: **"**Sometimes sedate and grand, intermittently explosive, and unarguably brilliant.
 Muhal's arrangements created a new kind of music that pushed free jazz to the borders of classical music and laid the foundations for the [Association for the Advancement of Creative Musicians (AACM)](https://en.wikipedia.org/wiki/Association_for_the_Advancement_of_Creative_Musicians), which he co-founded with Jodie Christian, Steve McCall and Phil Cohran.
 I could listen to him all day.**"**